clg-du/r-crash-course/lectures/lecture_12/lecture_12.md

 ## [1] "y is between 5 and 10"
 ```

-In this example, we define a variable y with the value 10.
+In this example, we define a variable `y` with the value `10`.
+We use an
-We use an if-else-if ladder to check if y is less than 5, between 5 and 10, or greater than 10.
+if-else-if ladder to check if `y` is less than `5`, between `5` and `10`, or
-Depending on the value of y, the corresponding message is printed.
+greater than `10`.
+Depending on the value of `y`, the corresponding message
+is printed.

-A less syntax heavy way to write the above code is to use the ifelse() function.
+A less syntax heavy way to write the above code is to use the `ifelse()`
+function.

-The ifelse() function is a vectorized version of the if-else statement that can be used to apply conditions to entire vectors.
+The `ifelse()` function is a vectorized version of the if-else statement that
+can be used to apply conditions to entire vectors.

-The syntax of the ifelse() function in R is as follows:
+The syntax of the `ifelse()` function in R is as follows: